Orkhon Valley & Vastness of the Gobi Desert Trip

 Distance: 190 km driving on the rough roads

-First, we travel to the Khavtsgait Valley in the West Saikhan Mountain of the Gurban Saikhan Mountain National Park to explore some rock drawings dates back to the Late Bronze Age and early Iron Age.
-Seeing the rock drawing requires us 1 km hiking in a return way.
-Continue to travel to a ger camp located just 1 km from the Flaming Cliffs.
+First, you travel to the Khavtsgait Valley in the West Saikhan Mountain of the Gurban Saikhan Mountain National Park to explore some rock drawings dating back to the Late Bronze Age and early Iron Age.
+Seeing the rock drawing requires us to hike 1 km in a return way.
+Continue to travel to a ger camp just 1 km from the Flaming Cliffs.
 After lunch, enjoy a free afternoon, the 360° views of the steppe, and make your discovery.
-We will travel to the Flaming Cliffs late afternoon for good photo moments when the sun goes down.
-Flaming Cliffs are red sandstone cliffs and canyons, where American explorer Roy Chapman Andrews found the cemetery of dinosaurs and the first dinosaur eggs ever discovered in the world.
+We will travel to the Flaming Cliffs in the late afternoon for good photo moments when the sun goes down.
+Flaming Cliffs are red sandstone cliffs and canyons where American explorer Roy Chapman Andrews found the cemetery of dinosaurs and the first dinosaur eggs ever discovered.
 Thus, Flaming Cliffs are one of the most famous paleontological sites in the world.
-You also see the Gobi tree grove named “Bayanzag.”
+You also see the Gobi Desert tree grove named “Bayanzag.”
 Bayanzag means “rich in saxaul trees.”
 This tree only grows in Central Asian Gobi.

 Meals: Breakfast, Lunch, Dinner